pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

      users, it's stored somewhere else & X-Plane may not be able to find it.
 And,
   2. Add Python to environment variables.

-  Both of these options can be set by the installer downloaded from python.org.
+  Both of these options can be set by the installer downloaded from python.org (this *Advanced Options* window is the next window after *Options* in the installation wizard).

      .. image:: /images/pythonwindows.png